 During the nights of July 1 and 2, white mobs would invade the predominately black areas of East St. Louis during the riot of 1917.
 Many homes were burned and looted.
 Rioters killed and beat black people indiscriminately,

 She would be awakened by her mother, begging her to get dressed.
-They grabbed what money they had and as they were heading out, “the sky was already red with flames, the night air filled with screams.”
+They grabbed what money they had and as they headed out, “the sky was already red with flames, the night air filled with screams.”

 In later years, she would describe this as the worst memory of her childhood.

 After the events of 1917, her one ambition was to escape poverty and from St. Louis.
 At the age of 13, she married Willie Wells in a union that wasn’t to last.
-She would find a way out with the Jones Family Band, where she learned to play the trombone.
+She found her way out with the Jones Family Band, where she learned to play the trombone.

 In 1922, she joined the cast of Shuffle Along, which became the first successful African American musical, running for more than 500 performances.
 At 15-years-old, she was too young but lied, replying that she was 17.
 She remained with the show as it toured the United States until it closed January 1924.

-One evening, she was introduced to Caroline Dudley, who along with partner Andre Daven, were producing a black vaudeville show in Paris and had come to the US in search of dancers.
+One evening, she would be introduced to Caroline Dudley, who along with partner Andre Daven, were producing a black vaudeville show in Paris and come to the US in search of dancers.
 Impressed by Josephine’s talent, they asked her to come with them.

-At 10:30pm on October 2, the show opened to a packed house.
-The lights dimmed, the curtain rose.
+At 10:30PM on October 2, the show did open to a packed house… the lights dimmed, the curtain rose.
 La Revue Negre was a success and Josephine Baker had taken Paris by storm.

-At a time when many Americans were beginning to feel the hardships of the Great Depression, she was worth more than $1 million dollars.
+At a time when many Americans were beginning to feel the hardships of the Great Depression, Josephine Baker was worth more than $1 million dollars.

 She posed for Pablo Picasso, who described her as the “Nefertiti of now.”